|Account Links: Account Login | Apply for Handicap Certificate | Create PHRF Web Account | Locate your PHRF Region|

 Section 4.3 - Each Delegate shall serve at the pleasure of the club which appointed him/her and any club shall have the power to remove its Delegate with or without cause and to appoint a successor in the case of a vacancy caused by such removal or by any other reason.

-Section 4.4 - The Board of Delegates shall meet annually in November of each year and shall meet on other occasions upon call of the President.
-Time and place of each annual or special meeting shall be fixed by the President and not less than ten days written notice of the time and place of each meeting shall be given to all members of the Board by the Secretary of the Association.
+Section 4.4 - The Board of Delegates shall meet at least annually in order to manage the affairs of the Association.
+This meeting can include the use of teleconferencing to facilitate participation by delegates.
+Time and place of each annual or special meeting shall be fixed by the President or Vice Presidents.
+No less than ten days written notice of the time, place and teleconferencing of each meeting shall be given to all members of the Board.
 Any delegate may waive notice of any meeting by written instrument signed before or after such meeting.
 Special meetings of the delegates to a region or to a sub-region may be called by the President to conduct business matters which affect only the particular region or sub-region.
+Management of the affairs of this Association and adoption of Association changes can occur using collaboration tools, internet technologies and collaboration techniques provided the entire board is included in the communications and all votes are properly accounted for and recorded for all decisions.

-Section 4.4.1 - The delegates representing a particular region, or sub-region, are required to approve changes in the Class Splits for that region or sub-region at the Annual Meeting.
-Any changes in the Class splits for the Class, Region, or a Sub- region that are announced to the membership 30 days in advance in the Newsletter, in a written notice of the meeting or in a general membership mailing shall require a simple majority of the Class, Region, or Sub-region to be enacted.
+Section 4.4.1 - The delegates representing a particular region, or sub-region, are required to approve changes in the Class Splits for that region or sub-region prior to the next racing season.
+Proposed changes in the Class splits will be announced to the membership and published on the Association web site 30 days in advance including rationale for the change to allow for membership input/feedback shall require a simple majority of the Class, Region, or Sub-region to be enacted.
 Proposed changes in class splits at a Class, Regional, or Sub-Regional meeting and NOT PREVIOUSLY ANNOUNCED to the membership as described above shall require a Super (2/3) Majority to be enacted.
+All efforts will be made to ensure membership is aware of proposed changes prior to votes and enactment.
 There shall be no changes to the PHRF class splits for any region after 15 February of the year for which the changes are proposed.

 Section 4.4.2 - The Executive Committee may appoint representatives to fulfill the roles and responsibilities described in our Fleet Policies and promote participation of PHRF of the Chesapeake members in the sport of handicap racing of sailing yachts.